 Women who have regular prenatal care tend to have fewer problems and deliver healthier babies than women who delay or have no prenatal care.

-It is important to see a provider or visit a clinic because your baby’s body develops rapidly, and all the major organs are formed during the first 12 weeks of pregnancy.
+It is important to see a women's health provider or visit a clinic because your baby’s body develops rapidly, and all the major organs are formed during the first 12 weeks of pregnancy.

 Prenatal care includes advice about your pregnancy and a plan of care developed just for you.
 This plan covers: